top of page

 The adjective 'incompetent' has its roots in Latin, tracing back to the combination of 'in,' meaning 'not,' and 'competens,' which is the present participle of 'competere,' signifying 'to be suitable' or 'to be capable.'
 The term 'competere' is a blend of 'com,' indicating 'together,' and 'petere,' meaning 'to aim' or 'to seek.'
 Consequently, the etymology of 'incompetent' reflects the idea of not having the necessary capability or suitability for a particular task or role.
 It suggests a lack of skill, knowledge, or ability, highlighting one's inability to achieve or perform effectively in a given context.

-Quiz: Find the meaning of the adjective incompetent:
+Find the correct meaning of the adjective incompetent:

 Try Again!